benjbuch/octo_waffle/part_01-basic_interactions.md

     ## [1] "fmol_to_abs" "N_fmol"

-Note that even if we had assigned the same symbol `N_Avogrado = 1` in the ‘Global Environment’, our function *would still prioritize* the ‘locally’ defined symbol `N_Avogrado`, which is `6.022e23`.
+Note that even if we had assigned `N_Avogrado = 1` in the ‘Global Environment’, our function *would prioritize* the ‘locally’ defined symbol `N_Avogrado`, which is `6.022e23`.
 Only if we had *not* defined this variable *inside* the function, R would start looking for it outside the function.
-This is called ‘scoping’.
+This is called **‘lexical scoping’**.

 If the last statement in a function is an expression (instead of an assignment), it is implicitly returned.
 So, we can simplify.